-Filled with quinoa, sun-dried tomatoes, kale and pesto, these stuffed sweet potatoes make a hearty and healthy vegetarian lunch or dinner.
-Plus, they are a well-balanced meal complete with protein, carbohydrates, fibre and plenty of healthy fats.
+Filled with quinoa, sun-dried tomatoes, kale, and pesto, these Mediterranean-inspired stuffed sweet potatoes make a hearty and healthy vegetarian lunch or dinner.
+Plus, they are a well-balanced meal complete with protein, carbohydrates, fiber, and plenty of healthy fats.

 The inclusion of quinoa in these stuffed sweet potatoes helps to add a little boost of vegetarian protein to the recipe, however, you could easily use another plant-based protein source, such as chickpeas or lentils, if you prefer.